Money in the Bank (2018): Raw

 New Raw Women's Champion Alexa Bliss opened the following Raw to talk about her championship win.
-It was also announced that Nia Jax invoked her championship rematch clause for Extreme Rules.
-Ronda Rousey interrupted, and after Bliss gave some insults, Rousey attacked Bliss, General Manager Kurt Angle, and a few referees.
-This resulted in Rousey being suspended for 30 days.
-At Extreme Rules, Bliss, accompanied by Mickie James, defeated Jax in an Extreme Rules match to retain the title; during the match, Rousey (who attended the event as a fan) attacked James.
+It was also announced Nia Jax had invoked her championship rematch clause for Extreme Rules.
+Ronda Rousey interrupted and Bliss insulted Rousey, after which, Rousey attacked Bliss, General Manager Kurt Angle, and a few referees; she was subsequently suspended for 30 days.
+At Extreme Rules, Bliss, accompanied by Mickie James, defeated Jax in an Extreme Rules match to retain the title; during the match, Rousey, who attended the event as a fan, attacked James.
 The following night on Raw, Rousey attacked James and Bliss, and was given a one-week extension of her suspension, but also a match against Bliss for the Raw Women's Championship at SummerSlam if she did not break her suspension.
 At the event, Rousey dominated and defeated Bliss to win the title for the first time.

-Kevin Owens and men's Money in the Bank winner Braun Strowman would start a feud, leading to a Steel Cage match at Extreme Rules.
+Kevin Owens and men's Money in the Bank winner Braun Strowman started a feud, leading to a Steel Cage match at Extreme Rules.
 Owens won the match when Strowman tossed him off the cage and through an announce table.
-They faced each other again at SummerSlam with the Money in the Bank contract on the line, with Strowman winning this time.
+They fought again at SummerSlam with the Money in the Bank contract on the line, with Strowman winning.
 Also at the event, Roman Reigns defeated Brock Lesnar to win the Universal Championship.
 Strowman then cashed in the contract on Reigns ahead of time, announcing he would face Reigns in a Hell in a Cell match for the title at Hell in a Cell, which ended in a no-contest when Lesnar attacked both men.
 This made Strowman the fourth person to fail to win a world championship in their Money in the Bank cash-in match, and the first to fail by a no-contest ruling.